-At Gluten Free Alchemist we have recipes for a few variations… From the most traditional simple Vanilla Panna Cotta… Through to a celebratory White Chocolate Panna Cotta (deliciously served with honey-roasted figs)… A similar recipe infused with lavender… And even a Layered Blackcurrant Panna Cotta.
+At Gluten Free Alchemist we have recipes for a few variations… From the most traditional simple Vanilla Panna Cotta… Through to a celebratory White Chocolate Panna Cotta (deliciously served with honey-roasted figs)… A similar lightly floral recipe for Lavender Blackberry Panna Cotta with Blackberry Poached Pear… And even a Layered Blackcurrant Panna Cotta.

 But search the web and there are any number of flavours out there…

 Can I make this Raspberry Panna Cotta recipe using different fruit?

 Yes.
 If Raspberry Panna Cotta is not something that appeals to you, then it is fine to use an alternative purée in the recipe.
 Because the fruit is reduced, puréed and then measured by weight and/or volume, it should be fine to sub with most other fruits (providing you feel they will translate well into a creamy dessert).

 Alternative berries are an obvious choice.
 But I’m also quite tempted to make a version of Panna Cotta with Melon, to use some peaches, nectarines or even some passion fruits… Or to go tropical with mango or coconut.